LorenzoM1997/Deep-tic-tac-toe/README.md

 The game will ask you to play a match immediately after the training has finished and the data has been saved.

 ## Results
-The best result achieved for now was quasi-human performance after 60K episodes.
-Improved hyperparameters are likely to produce human performance in less or equal number of episodes.
+The best result achieved for now was human-like performance after 100K episodes.

 ## Contact
 Please write at lorenz.m97@gmail.com if you need more information.